apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 This policy is useful for organizations that want to have ACL filters behave like :file:`ip_allow.yaml` rules specific to remap targets.

-Consider a filter like the following:
+Consider a filter like the following (the same as above):

 ::